-* Return in euro’s after transaction costs, dividend withholding taxes and other expenses
+* Return in euro’s after transaction costs, net dividend withholding taxes and other expenses

 ** Benchmark is the MSCI ACWI (All Country World Index) net total return index in euro’s

-Author is long everything in the portfolio overview
+Author is long most of the stuff in the performance attribution graph